-Prepare yourself for chaos when you arrive at the airport.
-This noise is mostly caused by porters falling over themselves to provide some sort of assistance that will land them a tip.
+Lungi Airport can be noisy, but the noise is mostly caused by porters falling over themselves to provide some sort of assistance that will land them a tip.
 It’s organised chaos, but consider using our meet and assist service to have a friendly and familiar face meet you on arrival.

 If you do not require any assistance then a smile and stern “I’m fine”, should work just fine.
 If you do not have Leones make sure you have small dollar bills.

-One of the frequently asked questions is how the airport came to be located on the other side of the river.
 Airport and Freetown are separated by the Sierra Leone River.
-In recent times, this journey across has been an adventure in itself and on very few occasions, with fatal consequences.
+In the past, this journey across has been an adventure in itself and on very few occasions, with fatal consequences.
 In recent years, more reliable boat services are now operational.
-Our recommended option is the Sea Coach Express but it is your decision which mode of transfer you choose but the main things to evaluate are speed, safety and reliability - all of which are available to various degrees.
+Our recommended option is the Sea Coach Express but it is your decision which mode of transfer you choose.
+The main things to evaluate are speed, safety and reliability – all of which are available to various degrees.

 Spending the night at Lungi